Curriculum Overview

 The school week is divided into 29 teaching periods, each 50 minutes long.
 We also have tutor time each day and our unique ‘Period 7’ that runs Monday to Thursday.

-Within the framework of the national curriculum, our school delivers an inclusive and personalised school curriculum that is designed to stretch and challenge our students.
 Topics required by the National Curriculum, but not covered in specific lessons, e.g. Relationships, Sex and Health Education, citizenship and careers, are delivered in a variety of ways.
 In Years 7 to 11 they are taught in weekly PSHCE lessons and as part of National Curriculum subjects such as English, science, history, PRE, and physical education.
 There are also regular specialist workshops with outside speakers calendared throughout the year.

-Year 7 & 8
+Year 7 & 8 (Key Stage 3)

-The students are placed in mixed ability teaching groups.
+The students are placed in mixed attainment teaching groups.
 They are taught in these groups for the majority of their subjects throughout the year.
 We extend ourbroad and balanced curriculum further with enrichment opportunities in the form of our ‘Period 7’and club offerings.

 Students study time is allocated as follows: